tonipohl/PowerPlatformGovernance/README.md

-# PowerPlatformGovernance
+# Power Platform and Copilot Governance

 IT Governance helps to to monitor and control key information technology and processes in an organization.
 This repository contains presentations and helpful information to control your power platform components in your Microsoft 365 tenant.
-This repository is a joint project from [Peter Hödl](https://www.linkedin.com/in/peter-h%C3%B6dl/), [Martina Grom](https://www.linkedin.com/in/martinagrom/), [Toni Pohl](https://www.linkedin.com/in/tonipohl/), and [Christoph Wilfing](https://www.linkedin.com/in/christoph-wilfing-27983258/) from [atwork.at](https://www.atwork-it.com/) and will be extended from time to time with additional information and tools for automating governance tasks in Microsoft 365.
+This repository is a joint project from [Peter Hödl](https://www.linkedin.com/in/peter-h%C3%B6dl/), [Martina Grom](https://www.linkedin.com/in/martinagrom/), [Toni Pohl](https://www.linkedin.com/in/tonipohl/), and [Christoph Wilfing](https://www.linkedin.com/in/christoph-wilfing-27983258/) from [atwork.at](https://www.atwork-it.com/) and will be extended from time to time with additional information and tools for automating governance tasks in the Microsoft 365 platform.

 ## Administration of the Power Platform